hoaitrungchar/CGAN-MNIST/README.md

 # Description.

 This is an implementation of CGAN (Conditional Generative Adversarial Network) for MNIST and Fashion MNIST dataaset.
+The model is trained on traindataset of MNIST dataset and Fashion MNIST dataset.

 ## Architecture
 The architecture of CGAN model based on the architecture in [2]